Why Do My Arms Go Numb When I Sleep?

 - Take exercise every day to help your blood circulation

-What Should I do if I Wake up With Numbness in Hands While Sleeping?
+What Should I Do if I Wake Up with Numbness in My Hands While Sleeping?

 When numbness in left arm is experienced it can be particularly frightening but this can be caused by many things, especially irritable bowel syndrome and acid reflux sufferers will experience numbness in left arm on occasion.